liuhuigmail/GrowingBugRepository/README.md

 Under MIT License, you are free to use, modify, and distribute this repository with proper reference/citation.

+## Citation
+If you are exploiting our dataset, please kindly cite the following paper:
 **[1] Yanjie Jiang, [Hui Liu](https://liuhuigmail.github.io/), Nan Niu, Lu Zhang, Yamin Hu.
 Extracting Concise Bug-Fixing Patches from Human-Written Patches in Version Control Systems.
 The 43rd International Conference on Software Engineering (ICSE), pp. 686-698, May, 2021 https://liuhuigmail.github.io/publishedPappers/ICSE2021.pdf**